Updated November 13th, 2017

 And until it corrects the issues with the dual-clutch transmission, our pick in this lineup would be the AWD SEL Plus, as it includes most of the Limited’s feature set at what should be a few dollars less than $30,000.

 When will it come out?

-Release date for the 2018 Hyundai Tucson should be in summer of 2017.
+Release date for the 2018 Hyundai Tucson is late fall 2017.

 Ford Escape, Honda CR-V, Jeep Cherokee, Kia Sportage, Mazda CX-5, Nissan Rogue, Subaru Forester, Toyota RAV4